sudhir1041/partialpay/README.txt

 &#9989; Restrict payment method by coupon code applied by customer

+&#9989; Automatically remove coupons when partial payment is selected *(configurable in admin)*

+&#9989; Partial payment option is disabled if any coupons are applied

 &#9989; Disable COD when user select Different shipping address option during checkout

 &#9989; In a multi currency site you can disable payment method based on the currency selected by the customer